Please send any suggestions and comments.

-There is a strong correlation between bipolar disorder and substance abuse, both past and present.
-Alcohol and drug abuse are said to be contributing factors or part of the diagnosis in 60% to 80% of cases of bipolar disorder.
-(Burgess, W., 2006, p.
-65)
+Substance Abuse - There is a strong correlation between bipolar disorder and substance abuse, both past and present.
+Alcohol and drug abuse are said to be contributing factors or part of the diagnoses in 60% to 80% of cases of bipolar disorder (Burgess, W., 2006. p.
+65).

 It has been suggested that depression or ADHD treated with medication sometimes leads to bipolar disorder.
 One of the reasons for this might be that there are often unpleasant side effects with antidepressants.
-This can cause one's medication to be switched from one to another, and sometimes combinations are experimented with, sleeping pills added to the mix and so on.
-At times, because of side effects, some might abruptly end their medication regimen.
-This mixing and starting and stopping of powerful drugs, which antidepressants
+These side effects can cause one's medication to be switched from one to another, and sometimes combinations are experimented with (sleeping pills added to the mix, and so on).

 See page: Bipolar disorder treatment

 See Bipolar Disorder Self-Help for ideas in naturally restoring balance and good mental health.

 Stress can trigger bipolar disorder.
 Noting stressful situations that serve as triggers for depression or mania and circumventing them or addressing them in some positive manner can reduce recurrence rates of bipolar disorder (Burgess, W., 2006).